 I felt inclined to share a little bit of business knowledge I've acquired over the years regarding business names and branding.
 I will soon be offering beginner to intermediate photography classes, as well as some business instruction.
 So for this blog post, I wanted to offer some business name advice to new businesses, or mainly to people considering starting one.
 But first, a quick history on our own name, Boudoir á la Mode!

 Back in 2010 while I was putting together my whole boudoir photography business plan, I knew I wanted a studio name that had the word "boudoir" in it.
 That would help with not only Google and other search engine SEO, but it would help any prospective client to instantly recognize that I am very much boudoir.
-Back in 2010, I was still shooting weddings, but also branched into boudoir.
-There is an older blog post that lays out our studio history in more detail.

 Now, for those up-and-coming photographers who are considering going into business.
 I beg of you, PLEASE think it through!
 Think long term.
 Think different, and memorable.
 Do you think there's a chance that some day in the future, you may want to sell your thriving business?
 Well then you don't want to name it after yourself.
 I mean, who wants to buy a business named Joni Fabriucci Photography, unless you get lucky and find another photographer named Joni Fabriucci who also wants to buy your business.
 That's likely never gonna happen.